 Abiding by the law

 Benefit fraud is a very serious offence, but there’s no need to risk this by gambling irresponsibly and risking losing money you’re entitled to.

 In most cases, the DWP will fairly treat anybody who is upfront and honest about any additional earnings they may make from gambling.

 It’s also wise not to rely on gambling as a source of regular income.
-Firstly, a regular income affects benefits, and additionally, there’s no guarantee that one good month’s winnings will be repeated the next month.
+Other than a regular income affecting eligibility for benefits, there’s no guarantee that one good month’s winnings will be repeated the next month.

-As with all gambling, it is most advisable to approach it as a leisurely pursuit – just make sure you declare winnings of over £6,000 if you do win big.
+Overall, the most advisable approach to gambling is to treat it as a leisurely pursuit – just make sure you declare winnings of over £6,000 if you do win big.